dbtuneai/dbtune-agent/README.md

 ### Configuration via YAML

-Create the dbtune-agent configuration and store it where dbtune-agent can access it. dbtune-agent searches for configuration to be in either one of these 3 locations, ordered by priority:
+Create the dbtune-agent configuration and store it where dbtune-agent can access it.
+The dbtune-agent searches for configuration to be in one of these 3 locations, ordered by priority:
 * `/etc/dbtune.yaml`
 * `/etc/dbtune/dbtune.yaml`
 * `./dbtune.yaml`